Yacht Design School's

 How much can yacht draftsmen and yacht designers make?

 Entry level compensation for draftsmen, whether as employees or subcontractors, varies according to two factors.
 First is location.
 Firms in or near large cities often seem to concentrate on large vessels, hire people with a good portfolio of drawings, and pay more money.
 However the cost of living near the cities is higher too.
 Firms located in beautiful small coastal towns are fairly common as the location doesn't matter much for many designers of international reputation.
 These firms are more likely to have the time to train inexperienced people, the cost of living is much lower, but the pay is lower too.
 The second factor is draftsman experience.
-If you have taken a course, such as ours, that emphasizes drawing and aesthetics and the development of judgement in addition to the basic design and engineering studies, you will have a good portfolio of drawings and can command a higher starting pay.
+If you have taken a course, such as ours, that emphasizes drawing and aesthetics and the development of judgment in addition to the basic design and engineering studies, you will have a good portfolio of drawings and can command a higher starting pay.
 Normally in each area starting pay for a draftsman will be equivalent to the median household income for the area.
 This means as an individual you can normally expect to have an income better than somewhat more than half the people in your area.
 This is the "floor".

 For some one starting out to be an independent designer more or less immediately after graduation the situation is both worse and better.
 If you just started "cold" the first year with a portfolio of stock designs from taking the course with no income from yacht drafting from others to back you up, but with a web site to promote your work, plus a determination to do some magazine articles and participate in on-line forums and newsgroups you would make a terrible amount the first year.
 Let's just guess and say around half what the average family would make in a month in the US.
 The second year I would suspect that you would do, maybe, half what the average family would make in a year and rise rapidly from there.
 It is pretty hard to define an upper limit.
 After a few years you should be in the same position we are with solid amount of base income from stock plans sales, plenty of custom design customers, and the ability to live and work comfortably in beautiful low cost coastal communities.
 At that point your income is limited mostly by your promotional abilities and your ability to attract draftsmen to help you increase your work load if you decide you want to get big.

 As you become established, income depends largely on two factors.
 First, how many stock plans you have done.
 This is your base income.
 Designers who build up their stock plans portfolios tend to get more and more money from this source their whole working careers.
 It amounts to having an income producing investment.
 If you think about levels of return for an equivalent level of risk in the financial markets you will see that stock plans income soon reaches the equivalent of having a substantial investment portfolio.
 The second component of design income is custom design.
 It is difficult to discover income limits here.
 It seems to depend mostly on how big a firm you want to run.
 As your work list grows you can either raise rates to reduce the volume of work to something that you can handle or you can run a careful rate analysis and then take on more draftsmen to take some of the load off you.
 Probably half the design firms in the world are essentially one person working alone.
 A moderate sized design firm might have 3 or 4 people in it.
 The largest design firms have up to 8 or 9 people working there.
-Naturally the principles of these firms are paying much of what comes in to their draftsmen and much of the remainder on office expenses but still as they add draftsmen they do add also to their own income.
+Naturally the principles of these firms are paying much of what comes in to their draftsmen and much of the remainder on office expenses, and client communications time, but still as they add draftsmen they do add also to their own income.
 Generally speaking few people ever completely retire from this profession.
-If you can see and sit up and hold a pencil and your mind is clear you can pretty much keep on enjoying your work your whole life.
+If you can see, sit up, operate a computer and your mind is clear you can pretty much keep on enjoying your work your whole life.
 We have also noted that the older designers whom we know all seem to be quite well off.
 The profession may be slow to build up your income but expenses are quite minimal and most designers with good skills make enough to put a significant amount into investments.
 Back to top.

 Occasionally I have heard people claim that yacht designers do not make much money, is this true?

 As near as we can tell this misconception is purely the opinion of people who have only learned to design boats.
 They have never learned, or been taught, to promote their work properly.
 They say that you don't earn much designing yachts.
 What they really should be saying is that you don't earn anything designing yachts you only earn money when you sell your design work!
-This is why we devote a part of the course to teaching what you need to know to sell your work.
+This is why we devote a part of the course to teaching what you need to know to sell your work and run your business.
 Given knowledge, a determination to do the best job you can for your customer, and the required ability to promote and sell you should earn a comfortable living.
 It is easy to demonstrate with quite ordinary figures that a young designer starting out earning a minimal amount, living with reasonable frugality, and investing a modest amount of his or her earnings would, by retirement age, be quite likely to end up a multimillionaire.
 This is a strong statement but it is reasonably easy to demonstrate.
 You will learn how to do all this in the latter part of the course from a designer who has made about as many mistakes in promotion and use of money as you can and has come out with enough knowledge to help you avoid the same mistakes.
 Back to top.

 What would a typical career path be?

 Graduates or advanced students would normally be likely to take a job as a draftsman with an established firm.
 At the same time most people start working extra hours creating designs under their own names to sell as stock plans.
 Work at any particular firm may vary significantly.
 It is likely that a junior draftsman may be laid off occasionally and need to switch to another firm.
 This normally continues until you become valuable enough so that firms are increasingly reluctant to lay you off.
-For our graduates this should be a relatively short period as you will normally be quite useful to a firm from the start.
+For our graduates this should be a relatively short period as you will normally be quite useful to a firm within a relatively short period.
 At the same time, as you are becoming more valuable to established design firms, you will probably be earning more and more money from your own plans sales and it will become less and less urgent to immediately find another position if you are laid off.
 Somewhere in this process you may start getting your own custom design commissions.
-Eventually some firm will offer you a partnership or stock to induce you to stay and you will have to make a decision as to whether you will be happiest as a partner in an existing firm or whether you prefer to go out on your own.
+Eventually some firm will offer you a partnership, a percentage, or stock to induce you to stay and you will have to make a decision as to whether you will be happiest in an existing firm or whether you prefer to go out on your own.
 Those with extensive experience in sailing, cruising, voyaging, boat building and boat repair may conceivably greatly foreshorten this process and be running their own firms very shortly after graduation.
 This happens more than one would think.
 Back to top.

 Is there a job placement service at YDS?

 We have never had anything so formal as a job placement service.
 It is our policy that if a student seems ready for an entry level job or a graduate should ask for assistance in obtaining a job, we will ask them first if they have any firms that they would particularly like to work for.
 If they do we will be happy to assist them in applying to those firms and will of course make them aware of which firms have asked us to refer students to them.
 We also include any firms that we know frequently need draftsmen.
 The likelihood of placement in a good job with our backing is high.
 Frankly most graduates would be likely to be offered work with MacNaughton Yacht Designs if they want it.
-We seem to have a shortage of draftsmen most of the time due to our continuing expansion.
+We seem to have a shortage of draftsmen most of the time due to the large demand for our work.
 Back to top.

 How large a vessel does a naval architect specializing in yacht and small craft design create?